557 Via Cielito residence

 -

-Principal Architect: David Hertz, FAIA - David Hertz Architects
+Principal Architect: David Hertz, FAIA / David Hertz Architects, Inc.

-Project originally initiated at David Hertz Architects, with Ed Millán serving as Project Architect during that phase.
+Original project initiated at David Hertz Architect, inc. with Ed Millán serving as Project Architect.

 APN#: 065-0-131-075